EveTLynn/Blood-Cells-Detection/README.md

 ### 3. Training and Evaluation
 - Train the fine-tuned model on the prepared TFRecord data.
-- Monitor training progress using TensorBoard: the Tensorboard read `events.out.tfevents` and visualize as charts, graphs, and images which can help us understand how the model is performing during training and diagnose any issues.
+- Monitor training progress using TensorBoard: the Tensorboard read `events.out.tfevents` and visualize as charts which can help us understand how the model is performing during training and diagnose any issues.
 - Evaluate the model's performance on a held-out validation set using [COCO detection evaluation metrics](https://cocodataset.org/#detection-eval), but as TF allow to export best model based on only one metric, I chose mean average precision for simplicity.
 - 5 newest models are saved by default and I also keep the model with the highest mAP (this will be used for inference later)